goromal/notes/docs/src/Autonomy/Math_Fundamentals/3D_Geometry/Rotations_Robotics_Field_Guide.md

 $$\mathbf{R}(\mathbf{q})=\mathbf{R}(-\mathbf{q}).$$

-/*
-FIXME

-(move to Lie tables?)*/

 The use of $C_H$ means that $Exp(\tilde{q}) \approx I + [\tilde{q}]_\times $ for small $\tilde{q}$.
 For $C_S$, the approximation becomes $I - [\tilde{q}]_\times$.
 A transposed matrix flips the sign again.
 The sign change for the active + passive world-to-body convention is important because the *values* in the actual quaternion correspond to the *inverse* of the underlying passive quaternion.
 Thus, all Jacobians $\partial \cdot / \partial \tilde{q}$  must have that negated sign to send the linearizing derivatives in the correct direction given the apparent error-state value.

-/*:::Technically correct, but needs to be expanded from page 7 of notes.:::*/

 **Euler Angles**